De rampspoedige scheepvaart der Franschen naar Oostindien…

 Quarto, with eight engraved plates; bound in later period-style full calf, spine gilt with raised bands.

-These French incursions were not particularly liked by the Dutch, and so it is perhaps not surprising that this Dutch translation focuses on the mishaps and disasters that plagued Beaulieu's voyage (hence rampspoedige, or "catastrophic", in the title).
-Designed for the Dutch popular market, it was published by the Amsterdam publishers Jan Rieuwertsz and Pieter Arentsz, who produced numerous VOC publications and other voyage accounts.
+These French incursions were not much liked by the Dutch, and so it is perhaps not surprising that this Dutch translation focuses on the mishaps and disasters that plagued Beaulieu's voyage (hence rampspoedige, or "catastrophic", in the title).
+Designed for the popular market, its Amsterdam publishers Jan Rieuwertsz and Pieter Arentsz produced numerous VOC publications and other voyage accounts.
 As is often the case with Dutch editions of the seventeenth century, this is a beautifully illustrated book (at a time when most works in English and French often presented rather bare text).
 Three of the plates are wonderful depictions of ships in distress at sea, including an extraordinary image of a French ship on fire at night.
-Perhaps the most striking plate, however, is the scene as the French vessels first arrive in the Bay of St Augustin, showing the mariners hastening ashore to trade beads for livestock.
+Perhaps the most striking plate, however, is the scene of the French vessels' arrival in the Bay of St Augustin, showing the mariners hastening ashore to trade beads for livestock.

 Camus, p.
 309; Mendelssohn, I, p.
 101; NBG, IV, p.
 935; Tiele, 'Nederlandsche Bibliographie', 80.